ps-bond/seeedStudio_epaperHA/README.md

 Add an "upcoming events" section for a week's warning of impending all-day events.

-Remove the battery display code because there's no battery info to display.

 Redesign layout (use Figma?) to cleanly incorporate all elements.

 Add a lunar phase display - use the HA integration coupled with the MDI phase icons